 - olive oil cooking spray or mister

-- 3 cup leftover risotto
+- 3 cup risotto use leftovers!

-- 1 egg, beaten in a small bowl
+- 1 egg beaten in a small bowl

-- marinara sauce, for serving
+- marinara sauce for serving

-- Put flour and panko onto two plates and spray a rimmed baking sheet with olive oil.
+- Put flour and panko onto two plates, and spray a rimmed baking sheet with olive oil.